graphql/graphql-spec/spec/Section 5 -- Validation.md

 - For each {selection} in the document:
   - Let {selectionType} be the result type of {selection}.
-  - If {selectionType} is a scalar or enum:
+  - If {selectionType} is a scalar or enum or list of these types:
     - The subselection set of that selection must be empty.
-  - If {selectionType} is an interface, union, or object:
+  - If {selectionType} is an interface, union, or object or list of these types:
     - The subselection set of that selection must NOT BE empty.

 **Explanatory Text**